JiayinCao/SORT/README.md

 # SORT

 SORT is short for Simple Open-source Ray Tracing.
-It is a project that I initiated a couple of years ago, which is quite simlilar to PBRT, because I wrote the whole renderer after reading pbrt several times and I'd like to enhance my understanding on offline rendering with this small project.
+It is a physically based renderer that I initiated a couple of years ago, which is quite simlilar to PBRT, because I wrote the whole renderer after reading pbrt several times and I'd like to enhance my understanding on offline rendering with this small project.
 SORT is cross-platform, it works well on Windows, Mac and Ubuntu.

 Here are the features implemented so far:
   - Integrator.
-(Whitted ray tracing, direct lighting, path tracing, ambient occlusion)
+(Whitted ray tracing, direct lighting, path tracing, bidirectional path tracing, ambient occlusion)
   - Spatial acceleration structure.
 (KD-Tree, BVH, Uniform grid)
   - Sampler.
 (Regular, random, stratified)
   - BXDF.
 (Lambert, Oran Nayar, MicroFacet, MERL)